 At the time, market analysts had the belief that the US market would actually be worth four times more per year than that within the United Kingdom.
 As mentioned earlier, William Hill is a publicly traded betting company, and it was one of the various companies to see its share prices go through quite the boom.
-GVC Holdings and Flutter Entertainment were two others who experienced the same thing.
+Entain PLC (formerly GVC) and Flutter Entertainment were two others who experienced the same thing.
 At the time, William Hill’s shares had fallen to a five-year low, thanks to the introduction of new maximum stakes on fixed odds betting terminals (FOBTs) in the UK.
 You can imagine that this increase in the value of the company’s shares was a welcome change.

 Even as recently as February and March of 2020, reports have come forward of UK companies being ready to benefit from the continued interest in the US sports betting market.
 This has seen the three previously mentioned betting companies have their price targets raised, due to their respective interests in the overseas market.